Rules to Better DevOps - 23 Rules

 The Application Insights provides devs with two different levels of usage tracking.
 The first is provided out of the box, made up of the user, session, and page view data.
 However, it is more useful to set up custom telemetry, which enables you to track users effectively as they move through your app.

 It is very straightforward to add these to an application by adding a few lines of code to the hot points of your app.
-Follow this link to read more (https://azure.microsoft.com/en-us/documentation/articles/app-insights-api-custom-events-metrics/).
+Follow Application Insights API for custom events and metrics to learn more.

 Feel constricted by the Application Insights custom events blade?
 Then you can export your data and display it in PowerBI in a number of interesting ways.

 Previously we would have had to perform a complicated set up to allow Application Insights and Power BI to communicate.
-(Follow this link to learn more).
+Follow How to connect Application Insights to Power BI via Azure Stream Analytic to learn more.
 Now it is as easy as adding the Application Insights content pack.

 Once you have set up your Application Insights as per the rule 'Do you know how to set up Application Insights' and you have your daily failed requests down to zero, you can start looking for performance problems.
 You will discover that uncovering your performance related problems are relatively straightforward.